September 25, 2018

 "Dante & Lewis: The Music of the Spheres"

-Dr. Ward and Dr. Guite will share insights from Dante’s Paradiso and Lewis’s view of the heavens to aid and deepen not only our own understanding of the Kingdom of Heaven after this life, but also our awareness of God’s presence in His creation right now.
-The lecture is free and open to the public.
+Dr. Ward and Dr. Guite shared insights from Dante’s Paradiso and Lewis’s view of the heavens to aid and deepen not only our own understanding of the Kingdom of Heaven after this life, but also our awareness of God’s presence in His creation right now.

 Poet and Anglican Priest, Dr. Malcolm Guite is Chaplain of Girton College, Cambridge, and teaches in the Faculty of Divinity at the University of Cambridge.
 He has degrees from both Cambridge and Durham University.
 He lectures widely in both England and North America, and is the author of five books of poetry, and several books on the Christian faith and theology.
 He also performs regularly as singer and guitarist with the rock band, Mystery Train.